model-compose

 Requires: Python 3.9 or higher

-model-compose provides a CLI interface to launch and manage your AI workflows — inspired by docker-compose
+model-compose provides a CLI interface to launch and manage your AI workflows — inspired by docker-compose.

-command to launch the workflow controller, which hosts your workflows as HTTP or MCP endpoints and optionally provides a Web UI.
+Use the up command to launch the workflow controller, which hosts your workflows as HTTP or MCP endpoints and optionally provides a Web UI.

 model-compose up